Medially-Device/MEDIALLY-source-Code/README.md

 ### `/LLM`
 - `bluetooth_recorder`: ROS2 package containing the main python functions and modules of the LLM
-- `medially_interfaces`: COntaines the srv's used by the main python modules
+- `medially_interfaces`: Containes the srv's used by the main python modules

 ### `/Firebase`